core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 More specifically and with reference to the terminology defined in OAuth 2.0:

-* The joining endpoint acts as Client;
+* The joining endpoint acts as ACE Client;

-* The Group Manager acts as Resource Server, with different CoAP resources for different groups it is responsible for;
+* The Group Manager acts as ACE Resource Server, with different CoAP resources for different groups it is responsible for;

 * An Authorization Server enables and enforces authorized access of the joining endpoint to the Group Manager and its CoAP resources paired with groups to join.